March 6-8, 2020

 About Ohio Classic

-UKC is excited to announce that the very first Ohio Classic will be held March 22nd, 23rd, and 24th, 2019!
+We are excited to announce that the 2020 Ohio Classic will take place March 6-8, 2020!
 The Ohio Classic will be held at the Roberts Event Centre in Wilmington, Ohio.
-Conformation, Altered Conformation, Junior Showmanship, Rally Obedience, and Nosework will all be offered at this event.
+Conformation, Altered Conformation, Junior Showmanship, Rally Obedience, Obedience, Veteran, and Novice Puppy will all be offered at this event.

 The following pertains to Classics licensed and superintended by United Kennel Club.